karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

 - A ``static`` HttpClient instance is created once and utilized for all received requests.
 - The HttpClient is created using the ``PooledConnectionLifetime`` attribute.
 This attribute defines how long connections remain active when pooled.
 Once this lifetime expires, the connection will no longer be pooled or issued for future requests.

-> In the next code snippet, the ``PooledConnectionLifetime`` is set to 15 seconds, which means that TCP connections will cease to be re-issued and be closed after a maximum of 15 seconds.
-This is highly inefficient and it is only done for demo purposes.

 ```csharp
 [ApiController]
 [Route("[controller]")]